 - By the way, wi-fi in El Nido, like everywhere in the Philippines, is bad — it works from time to time even with the local SIM card

-- The main entertainment and activity in El Nido are boat tours to the islands, beaches and coves (TOP things to do and see in El Nido, Philippines), but in addition to boat tours there are other excursions – for example, the underground river in Sabang or a canopy walk in El Nido.
+- The main entertainment and activity in El Nido are boat tours to the islands, beaches and coves – island hopping tours (TOP things to do and see in El Nido, Philippines), but there are also other excursions – for example, to the underground river in Sabang or a canopy walk.
 You can buy all the activities on the central streets in El Nido

 - When moving to / from the region, you can not bring fresh mangoes!
 Numerous announcements in the port and airport will remind you of this rule

 - The cliffs of El Nido are inhabited by swiftlets – birds that make their nests of saliva.
 These nests are totally edible and are used for delicacy in some countries, for example in China (Bird’s nest soup).
 The cost of the nests comes up to $3,000 per kilo.
 Actually, El Nido was named after the nests of swiftlets, because “nido” means the nest in Spanish